Main Navigation

 How should I prepare for my initial appointment?

-The consultation is divided into several parts including assessment, diagnosis, and designing a treatment plan.
-Each part requires time to evaluate the information and discuss it with you.
-Some problems require more time than others as the problem, or the circumstances might be more complicated.
-We will provide opportunity for a break in the middle of the consultation to allow you to get a drink or take you dog out to the toilet.
+Some problems require more time than others, as the problem or the circumstances might be more complicated.
+We will provide an opportunity for a break in the middle of the consultation to allow you to get a drink or take your dog out to the toilet.

 It is a long consultation; how will I remember everything?

 You are welcome to take notes or record our discussion during the consultation.
-However, we will provide you with a detailed report following the consultation.
+However, we will provide you with a detailed report and handouts following the consultation.
 We also send your veterinarian a summary of the consultation.

-previous attempts to address the problem.
+Many factors come into play when assessing, diagnosing, and managing behaviour problems.
+These include the problem itself and your cat or dog; you, other people and animals involved; the environment and any previous attempts to address the problem.
 To help you, we need to gather this information and assess it.
-Not all of it can be collected during the appointment as it would be unnecessarily time consuming.
+Not all of it can be collected during the appointment, as it would be unnecessarily time-consuming.
 Therefore, we review this questionnaire before your appointment, so we are better prepared to help you.

 Who should attend the consultation?